-St Paul's Community Primary School & Nursery is committed to safeguarding our children even if they are placed in alternative provision for a period of time within the school day/week.
+This school is committed to safeguarding our children even if they are placed in alternative provision for a period of time within the school day/week.
 We therefore seek written reassurance that any Alternative Provision provider has acceptable safeguarding practices in place including; their response to concerns about a child; safer recruitment processes; attendance and child missing education procedures; and appropriate information sharing procedures.
 The school will also obtain a written statement from the provider that they have completed all the vetting and barring checks that are necessary on their staff.

-We also ensure that policies and procedures are in place to safeguard pupils who complete work experience within school.
+When organising work placements the school will ensure that the placement provider has policies and procedures in place to safeguard pupils.